ibm-cloud-docs/vpc/file_storage_vpc_about.md

 For cross-region replication, you must configure [service to service authorizations](/docs/vpc?topic=vpc-file-s2s-auth) before you create your replica file share.
 {: requirement}

-Cross-regional replication is not supported for regional file shares with the `rfs` profile during the Beta phase.
+In this release, cross-regional replication is not supported yet for regional file shares with the `rfs` profile.
-{: beta}
+{: preview}

 ## File share snapshots
 {: #fs-about-snapshots}